I’m An Asian Woman And I Refuse To Be Fetishized [Swipe Life]

 “Just to be clear,” I inquired, “you don’t have an Asian fetish, do you?”

-Flash forward a few months and I’m on another first date with another white guy.
-This one has lived abroad in South Korea.
 He tells me he likes my tattoos and asks how my parents feel about them.
 He’s heard that Asian parents can be strict and disapproving.
-I tell him I’m my own person and it’s none of his damn business what my parents think.
+I tell him I’m my own person and that we had just met, and it was no time to talk about parents.
+I refuse to kiss him at the end of the date.

 Between dates like these, receiving first messages that ask, “what nationality are you?” and being catcalled not only for being a woman but also for being Chinese (“Nǐ hǎo!
 Konnichiwa!
 Where ya going, baby?”), I’ve been fetishized by white — and non-white — men everywhere.
-I’m not alone — Asian women are widely known to experience this.
+I’m not alone.
+Asian women are widely known to experience this.

 If someone messages me, “Hi, I think Asians girls are hot,” I almost immediately block them.
 I’m not playing that game.
 Nope.
-However, there are those sly fetishists who can appear innocuous on the outside but have yellow fever vibes brewing beneath the surface.
+However, there are those sly fetishists who can appear innocuous on the outside but have insidious yellow fever vibes brewing beneath the surface.

 It’s taken years for me to unlearn internalized racism, which at one point, made me hate myself for being Chinese.
 Now, it’s an integral part of my identity that I wear on my sleeve.
 I talk about my parents’ pasts in communist China, how my dad was granted asylum in the U.S. during the Tiananmen Square protests, and their struggles as immigrants in this country.
 I talk about how these experiences have shaped me into who I am today and how I always want to be more connected to my roots.